 Complete field placement over two consecutive semesters.

 As a general rule, students spend only the required number of hours per week in field practice and reserve the other time for classroom courses and study.
 Classroom work should not be done during field practice and, ordinarily, students should not be asked to fulfill field obligations during class time.
 A student who works overtime in field practice for client emergencies or special projects may arrange with the field instructor to take time off for necessary academic work.
-Some agencies prefer students spread the required field hours over more than two days per week in order to provide client coverage, and some students with part‐time jobs or child care responsibilities request some flexibility in scheduling for field practice.
+Some agencies prefer students spread the required field hours over more than two days per week in order to provide client coverage, and some students with part‐time jobs or childcare responsibilities request some flexibility in scheduling for field practice.
 The School of Social Work has no objection to any arrangement that provides the necessary learning experiences, meets the requirement for hours of field practice, is satisfactory to the agency and student, and insures good service to clients.
 Students are entitled to holidays listed on the University of Memphis calendar which fall on field practice days and to holidays and hazardous weather closing observed by the agency.
 However, each student is responsible for making up these hours at some other time such that s/he completes the required number of hours for the placement.

 Block Placement